fauu/Kamite/README.md

   request key.
 (Useful once you progress to the level at which you can often read easier lines live.)

-* Always pause at the start of each {known language} subtitle and automatically unpause after the time sufficient to read it (calculated by the script based on the subtitle’s length), so that you can then fully concentrate on understandning the spoken line, with the comprehension “training wheel” in the form of knowing roughly what it’s supposed to say.
+* Pause at the start of each {known language} subtitle and automatically unpause after the time sufficient to read it (calculated by the script based on the subtitle’s length), so that you can then fully concentrate on understandning the Japanese spoken line, with the comprehension “training wheel” in the form of knowing roughly what it’s supposed to say.
 (Useful for beginner listening practice.)

 For more information, see the script’s README in its GitHub repository linked above.